atw1020/sente/docs/tutorial/SGF Metadata.rst

     - CR (marks a point on the board with a circle)
     - AB (adds a white stone to the board, regardless of whose turn it currently is)

-To obtain metadata properties from a ``sente.Game`` Object, simply call the ``get_properties``
+To obtain metadata properties from a ``sente.Game`` Object, call the ``get_properties``

 Reading metadata
 ----------------

-The ``Game.get_properties()`` method can be used to obtain metadata from a SGF file.
+The ``Game.get_properties()`` method can obtain metadata from an SGF file.

-For example, say we have a sgf file containing a game record of the Honinbo Shusaku's famous "Ear-Reddening Game".
+For example, say we have an SGF file containing a game record of the Honinbo Shusaku's famous "Ear-Reddening Game."

 .. code-block:: python